ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 ## Event handling in non-JS settings

-Events aren't available unless JavaScript and `use:enhance` is enabled.
+[Events](/concepts/events) aren't available unless JavaScript and `use:enhance` are enabled.
 But you can use the message as a simple event handler in non-JS scenarios.
 Its existence means that the form was submitted, and you can decorate it with extra metadata.

 ## Limitations